 Youth in Worship

 Now is the time to teach your child about the worship service.
-Whether a child is 2 or 12, there is so much that can be done to lead our children into the riches of the Divine Service.
-The following resources can help parents and pastors instruct children about what and why we include in the Divine Service.
+Whether a child is 2 or 12, much can be done to lead our children into the riches of the Divine Service.

 Attn: Diane Grimm